OliverStone01/Try-Hack-Me/personal-notes/pre-security/how-the-web-works/how-websites-work.md

 HTML is the language in which websites are written in.
 Elements (also known as tags) are the building blocks of HTML and they tell the browser how to display content.

-Here is a little snipped of simple HTML:
+Here is an example of some HTML:
 ```
 <!DOCTYPE html>
 <html>